Django-Devloper/scheduler-/README.md

-# Hair Stylist Scheduler
+# General Scheduler

-A production-grade scheduling platform for a multi-location hair stylist brand.
-The system is built around microservices that manage availability, slots, bookings, and notifications while exposing both public (User) and private (Admin) APIs.
+A production-grade scheduling platform that can be embedded into any application needing appointment style scheduling.
+The system manages locations, people, availability, slots, and bookings while exposing both public (User) and private (Admin) APIs.

 ## Documentation
 - [Architecture Overview](docs/architecture.md)